robseb/Django2FPGAdemo/README.md

    ````bash
    python3 manage.py runserver 0:8181
    ````
- * Open following URL with a web browser:
+ * Open the following URL with a web browser:
    ````txt
    http://<iPv4-Address of the Board>:8181/admin
    ````
  * The front page should now look like this:
    (Pic07)

- * With the admin interface it is posible to add some values to the plot
+ * With the admin interface it is possible to add some values to the plot